 It is estimated the OLG turns over $1.8 billion in gambling profits from these operations to the Ontario government annually.

 The OLG has also committed to a gambling expansion and modernization plan that is expected to include an expansion of gambling operations at Woodbine Racetrack in the Greater Toronto Area and several other properties.

 Ontario is packed with casinos.
-The biggest are owned by the provincial government via the OLGC and have thousands of slots and table games.
+The biggest is owned by the provincial government via the OLGC and has thousands of slots and table games.
 There are smaller casinos on native reservations.